 Richard G. Pumphrey, Sculptor

 A feather is the central object in each sculpture of the “Compromised” series.
 Depending on a viewer’s experiences and sensitivities, a feather may be symbolic of many things, including liberty, spiritual matters, Native American themes, women’s rights, and other concepts one can identify.
 Enlarging the feather to monumental scale causes a viewer to contemplate the feather beyond its normal association with birds, arrows or decorative items.
 Themes associated with oppression and the natural environment naturally ensue.
+It is this artist’s intent that the pieces address atrocities committed against Afghani women by the Taliban.

 Each feather—-carved from a single piece of wood—is placed in a vulnerable juxtaposition to steel forms, the majority of which are at least six feet tall.
 The steel elements, bolted and welded together—left unrefined in their presentation—illustrate man-made, hostile challenges to the symbolic feather, ruthlessly dominating its purity, compromising its integrity.
 In this body of work, the natural feather has become subordinate to the overwhelming presence of the imposed architectonic resistance.
 There is nothing casual in the selection of materials for this and the other pieces: Wood is a natural organic medium, beautiful and warm in color and grain, in harmony with the fluid lines and grace of a feather.
 Steel is its nemesis: unyielding, cold and impersonal.
 Indeed, steel is used to cut the wood and carve the feather—steel is honed to subdue the wood.
 Used in juxtaposition, they emphasize opposite characteristics of each: The steel makes the wooden feather appear more fragile and delicate; the wood makes the steel appear more assertive and unforgiving, imposing itself into the graceful space and calm of the feather.
 Again, themes associated with oppression and the natural environment naturally ensue.
 In “Compromised, IV”, for example (the first of the thumbnail images), the diagonal energies and grace of the falling feather have been endangered by the rude, vertical intrusion of the steel bars, subduing the feather’s movement and aggressively violating its spirit.